-BMI View: The fall of the sanctions has opened up the huge potential for investment in Iran's healthcare and health tourism, which will expedite government's attempts to extend public access to primary and preventative care.
+BMI View: The removal of sanctions has opened up huge potential for investment in Iran's healthcare and health tourism industries, which will expedite the government's attempts to extend public access to primary and preventative care.
 Both innovative and generic drugmakers will look to gain a local presence within the country, given the growing demand for essential medicines and medical equipment that will likely improve on healthcare provision.